MicrosoftDocs/windows-itpro-docs/windows/deployment/update/windows-analytics-FAQ-troubleshooting.md

 ### Devices not appearing in Upgrade Readiness

-In Log Analytics, go to **Settings > Connected sources > Windows telemetry** and verify that you are subscribed to the Windows Analytics solutions you intend to use.
+In Log Analytics, go to **Solutions** and verify that you are subscribed to the Windows Analytics solutions you intend to use.

 Even though devices can take 2-3 days after enrollment to show up due to latency in the system, you can now verify the status of your devices within a few hours of running the deployment script as described in [You can now check on the status of your computers within hours of running the deployment script](https://techcommunity.microsoft.com/t5/Windows-Analytics-Blog/You-can-now-check-on-the-status-of-your-computers-within-hours/ba-p/187213) on the Tech Community Blog.

 >[!NOTE]
 > If you generate the status report and get an error message saying "Sorry!
-We’re not recognizing your Commercial Id," go to **Settings > Connected sources > Windows telemetry** remove the Upgrade Readiness solution, and then re-add it.
+We’re not recognizing your Commercial Id, See [Enrolling devices in Windows Analytics.](https://docs.microsoft.com/windows/deployment/update/windows-analytics-get-started)

 If devices are not showing up as expected, find a representative device and follow these steps to run the latest pilot version of the Upgrade Readiness deployment script on it to troubleshoot issues: